275 Pentonville Road,

 6 people favorited this theater

-Located in the north London inner-city district of Kings Cross.
+Located in the north London inner-city district of King’s Cross close to the mainline King’s Cross Railway Station.
 An imposing and partially blind facade conceals a rather more prosaic brick box of an auditorium with an asbestos roof.

-Built to the design of architect H. Courtenay Constantine and opened on 26th April 1920.
+Built to the design of architect H. Courtenay Constantine and opened on 26th April 1920 as the King’s Cross Cinema.
 It was closed on 8th May 1949, to repair damage done by German bombs during World War II.
 Extensively altered in 1949 to the plans of T. P. Bennett and Son, it was re-opened as the Gaumont on 17th March 1952.
 Re-named Odeon 25th November 1962, the Rank Organisation closed the Odeon on 22nd August 1980 with “Airport”.

 In 1980, the operators of the Scala Cinema Club had been ejected from their home on the site of the old Scala Theatre on Charlotte Street, and the former circle was reopened in July 1981 as the 350-seat Scala Cinema.
 The opening film was the Classic 1933 version of “King Kong”, and the Scala Cinema quickly became a successful ‘art-house’ repertory venue.
 Especially popular were its all night screenings on the weekends.